Who are the Tuatha De Danaan?

 So what does that imply?
 Whatever it does imply it might be a good idea if we learned how to grow our own food! …and I still can’t shake this overwhelming pain in my heart and stomach!!

-The Sword and Gates/Vortices.
+The Sword in Energywork.

 ExcalaburCaledfwlchTranslucentWhen you receive your first Gaia Method attunement you usually, but not always, receive the energy of a Sword.
 Like all of the symbols/energies of this system the sword has differing levels of use, from the basic level of more-male focussed thinking to its use as an etheric acupuncture needle while working in the landscape.

-As an earth-working tool it is an acupuncture needle, opening or closing vortices in the landscape.
+As an earth-working tool it is an acupuncture needle, opening, or closing vortices in the landscape.
 My first experience of working with the sword as an ‘opener’ came when I was visiting Beaulieu Abbey with Chris Bishop in 2005.
 Usually we just walk until we feel the energy-place we need to work with, so we wandered around until I felt the energy of a vortex.
-It was about 40 feet in diameter and seemed to come from a small outbuilding of the original monastery, rather than from the main church as I expected.
+It was about 40 feet in diameter and seemed to come from a small outbuilding of the original monastery, rather than from the main church, as I would have expected.
 This building was L-shaped and had been used as a wine-press and then a place to store sheep’s wool. plan_beaulieu_100(L-shaped building top right of ground plan pic).

-I walked to where the centre of this vortex lay and stood on it.
-Beneath my feet I was suddenly aware of a sword, which was embedded up to the hilt, in the centre of the vortex.
-My guides explained to me that this was the original meaning of the Sword in the stone which Arthur had pulled out of the stone in the Arthurian Mysteries.
-The mysteries were really a story about the Planetary healing which was being carried out at the time in Britain, when the country and its people were experiencing huge changes.
-The stories were a way to keep the knowledge alive.
-When Arthur, who was wedded to Sovereignty (The Earth) he had to be as pure as he could be.
-His energy was felt in the land, and with his ‘sword’ he was able to open and close the energetic gateways of the landscape, thereby bringing fertility, and the abundance of the Mother, back to England’s shore once more.
-Only those initiates who had attained a certain amount of self-knowledge could ‘wield’ the sword for they had to have control over their mind and emotions and had devoted their lives to bringing healing and balance back to the land.
+The mysteries were really a story about the Planetary healing being carried out at the time, in Britain, when the country and its people were experiencing huge changes.
+The stories were a way of keeping the knowledge alive.
+Arthur, who was wedded to the Goddess Sovereignty (The Earth) had to be as healed and whole as possible.
+His masculine energy, in its whole sense influenced hte fertility of the land.
+Those who held the sword energy in their auric field had the ability to open and close the energetic gateways in the landscape.
+As the energy was allowed to flow unimpeded, the result was balance and fertility.
+Peace reigned, once the darkness in the land was released and healed, and balance was maniteined by those initiates who had attained a certain amount of self-knowledge and who could ‘wield’ the sword.
+Wielding the sword meant they listened to their guidance, travelled the country and trusted.
+They worked independently, and for the good of humanity.
+They had enough control over their thoughts, and emotions, and had devoted their lives to bringing healing and balance to the land.
 They were ‘servers’ of the Goddess…the landscape…the Mother.

 There are gates on the ground level, beneath the earth, in caves etc. and in upper levels, on mountains and hills.
 There are also vortices in lakes and pools of water.
 There are gates in the energy layers above the earth and the sword is used for all of these.

-normal_IMG_4245One piece of information which Chris picked up in Beaulieu was that there was a connection between Corfe castle and Beaulieu.
-Corfe castle has gateways on two different levels, which were also closed when it was taken by Cromwell’s forces.
+normal_IMG_4245One piece of information which we picked up in Beaulieu was that there was a connection between Corfe castle and Beaulieu.
+Corfe castle has gateways on two different levels, which were also closed before it was taken by Cromwell’s forces.
 The same thing happened to Beaulieu.
 All of these sites worked together and those who were their caretakers kept the lines flowing between one site and another.
 They worked together for the benefit of the Mother, her people, and the Source.

 This vortex work has been done for thousands of years, even since before our ‘humanity ‘has been incarnating on earth.
 I have worked with vortices which were millions of years old but the energy is still the same.
 Our ancient myths and archetypes tell us everything we need to know about the earth.

-When you are working on a site you will be guided to use the sword.
-It is as though you are just a witness to what it happening, as though there is another ‘you’ carrying out this work while you watch and wait.
-You will ‘see’ the sword being either placed in a vortex or taken from one.
-Sometimes you will see it turning, like a key in a lock or you will hold it high as it opens a gate in another layer above you.
 There are also times when you will see an energetic cord being attached to the hilt which you will then take someplace else.
-Trust what you see…you are not making it up.
-Just because it seems like it is ‘just’ your imagination, it is not.
-It is energetically really happening!
-Trust is the key here!
-The challenge is to learn to ‘watch’ rather than to ‘make’ it happen with your mind.
+Trust what you see … you are not making it up.
+Just because it seems like it is simply your imagination, it is not.
+It is on an energetic level, it is really happening!
+Trust is the key here.
+The challenge is to learn to watch rather than to make it happen with your mind.
 You will know when it is being done properly because it will just happen, without you doing anything to force the images.
 Often what happens can be a surprise.
-That is a good thing because then you know you couldn’t possibly have made it up!
+That is a good thing, because then you know you couldn’t possibly be making it up!
 The more you do it the more you learn to trust it.

-The more proficient you become with using the sword energies, your own guides and soul will give you larger swords, for larger work on bigger sites.
-Normally. while you are training you are given small sites to do and as you gradually become used to the energies and your energy field is able to hold larger amounts of energy then larger sites are worked with.
-It isn’t something that you think about it is something that just happens.
+Usually, while you are in training, you are given small sites to do.
+As you gradually become used to the energies, and your energy field is able to hold larger amounts of energy, larger sites are then worked with.
+It isn’t something you think about; it is just something that happens.
 You are the channel.

+Sometimes, depending on how ‘visual’ you are, you will see spirit people giving you swords.
+They appear in your mind, sometimes days before you even know you are going somewhere.
+This is because they know you have work to do and they want to activate the energetic tools you hold (as symbols), before you get there.
+Now you are energetically prepared and your ‘other self’, the one that actually does the work, knows what to do.
 These spirit people will come in such a way that will give you clues as to what time period and/or energies you are working in.
 Their mode of dress and actions will tell you.
 We really are living in a multi-dimensional world and these people inhabit a mythic dimension which helps us humans to rediscover our ancient abilities.
 All we have to do is to trust.

 The Vain Rook.